Send us a message

 Let’s break down what each term means and why the difference matters.

-What is a Contract Asset?
+First, What Is a Contract Asset?

 Think of a contract asset as a placeholder for revenue you’ve earned but can’t yet bill for.
 It’s your right to payment for goods or services you’ve delivered, but that right is conditional on something else happening first.
 You have to complete another task or hit a milestone before you can send the bill.
 Under standards like ASC 606, recognizing this conditional right is key.
 For example, if a project requires two phases for payment, the value of the first completed phase is a contract asset until you finish the second.

-What is an Account Receivable?
+And What Is an Account Receivable?

 An account receivable, on the other hand, is much more straightforward.
 This is an unconditional right to receive payment from a customer.
 You’ve fulfilled all your obligations under the contract, and the only thing standing between you and the cash is the passage of time.
 Once you’ve sent the invoice, you have a legally enforceable claim to that money.
 Continuing our example, once you complete both project phases and send the final invoice, the contract asset becomes an account receivable.
 Now, you’re simply waiting for the customer to pay according to the agreed-upon terms.